MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.55.md

 5. We allow dogs for hunting squirrel, rabbit, and raccoon, but you must remove the dogs from the refuge at the end of the hunt (see § 26.21(b) of this chapter).

 6. We offer refuge-controlled turkey hunts.
-We require hunters to possess a permit and pay a fee for these hunts.
-You may call the refuge office or the State for information concerning these hunts.
+You must possess a State-issued controlled hunt letter and pay a fee for these hunts.

 7. Turkey hunters must check-in and out at a refuge check station.
 Refuge staff provide a hunter briefing as part of the check-in.